Aleksei Chaly

-Aleksei Mikhailovich Chaly (Алексей Михайлович Чалый; born 13 June 1961) is a businessman and the former de facto mayor of Sevastopol in 2014.
+Aleksei Mikhailovich Chaly (Алексей Михайлович Чалый; born 13 June 1961) is a Russian political and public figure, and a businessman.
+He was the deputy of the Legislative Assembly of Sevastopol from 2014 to 2019.

-He declared himself as mayor in February 2014, amidst the Crimean crisis, after the resignation of Volodymyr Yatsuba, the mayor appointed by Viktor Yanukovych.
-With Chaly as mayor, Sevastopol participated in the March 2014 referendum, which was followed by the formal annexation of Crimea by Russia.
-On 1 April 2014, he was appointed as the governor of Sevastopol by Russia.
+He became Chairman of the coordinating Council for the organization of the Sevastopol City Administration for ensuring the city's vital activity in February 2014, amidst after the resignation of Volodymyr Yatsuba, the mayor appointed by Viktor Yanukovych.
+With Chaly as mayor, Sevastopol participated in the March 2014 referendum.
+On 1 April 2014, he was appointed as the acting governor of Sevastopol.
 On 14 April, he was replaced by Sergey Menyaylo.

 Biography

 Chaly was born on 13 June 1961 in Moscow to students of the Moscow Power Engineering Institute.
 Parents: inventor and scientist Michail Chaly, mother Alevtina Chalaya, Candidate of Engineering, university professor.
 Grandson to Soviet vice-admiral Vasily Chaly, hero of the Great Patriotic War, Commander-In-Chief of the Black Sea Squadron (1956–1961).
 The family moved to Sevastopol, Ukrainian SSR when he was one year old.
 Chaly graduated from the Sevastopol National Technical University.
 Since 1987 he has been the head of "Tavrida Electric", producing switchgear and anti-wreck technology.
 At the moment of political crisis in Ukraine in 2014 he had Russian citizenship.

 He was involved with the restoration of the memorials of the World War II, producing the documentary series "Sevastopol Tales".
 In 2011 he received the international award "For faith and fidelity" as a symbol of recognition of his contribution to the Motherland.